Ages of Conflict: World War Simulator

 2.

 Use the select by color tool (this icon in toolbox or go to Select > By Color) and select all colors that reflect a certain biome.
-In the menu on the left side, make sure "Threshold" is set to 0, Antialiasing is off, and Feather Edges is off aswell.
+For Photoshop, go to the top and go to Select > Color Range.
+In the menu on the left side, make sure "Threshold" is set based on color similarity, Antialiasing is off, and Feather Edges is off aswell.
+If you're having trouble with the threshold setting, start at 0 and go up until the adequate colors that reflect that biome are selected, or, press and hold shift while clicking on two separate colors that reflect the same color to be more precise.
 For example, in this map, i will select the colors which i would like to be water.
 Remember to press SHIFT to select multiple things at once!

 3.